Milwaukee announced a new type of impact-rated screwdriver bit in 2019, which they called Shockwave Matrix Carbide.

 Through the disruptive engineering methods and new-to-world innovation in Shockwave Matrix Carbide bits, users no longer have to sacrifice wear resistance to gain impact durability.
 The combination of proprietary Matrix Carbide Steel and optimized Shockzone technology deliver extreme wear resistance while still being able to absorb the peak torque of an impact driver.

-The new Milwaukee Shockwave Matrix Carbide screwdriver bits will be available in a variety of bit lengths and kit configurations, with Phillips, Square, and Torx tip styles.
-There will be both 2″ power bits, and 1″ insert bits.
+Milwaukee set a 2-stage roadmap for Matrix Carbide introductions, which would eventually include a variety of bit lengths and kit configurations, with Phillips, Square, and Torx tip styles in both 2″ power bits and 1″ insert bit lengths.

 April 2019: Phillips #1, 2, 3; 3″ magnetic bit holder